Abington Pruning Services

 Understanding ANSI A300 Pruning Standards & Tree Health Assessment Requirements in Abington

-All structural tree work in Abington must be performed by an ISA Certified Arborist, with compliance to ANSI A300 standards.
-This includes the three-cut method for branches >2 inches in diameter and prohibits topping, flush cuts, lion’s tailing, and over-thinning.
-Tree health assessments evaluate structural integrity, hazard risks (such as dead branches or co-dominant stems), and signs of disease or pests.
-Species-specific timing is critical: oaks are pruned only during the dormant season (Nov-March) to prevent oak wilt, while maples and elms also require dormant season work.
-Flowering trees like magnolia and crabapple are pruned post-bloom, and evergreens are best pruned in late winter or early spring.
-Continuing education and specialized certifications, such as tree risk assessment, are encouraged.
-For complex diagnoses, consult UMass Extension.
+All structural tree work in Abington must comply with ANSI A300 standards, which require the use of the three-cut method for branches >2 inches in diameter and prohibit topping, flush cuts, lion’s tailing, and over-thinning.
+Only ISA Certified Arborists or those with valid MA arborist licenses may perform such work.
+Tree health assessments must address structural integrity, hazard identification (such as dead branches or co-dominant stems), and signs of disease or pests.
+Species-specific timing is critical: oaks are pruned only during the dormant season (Nov-March) to prevent oak wilt, while maples and elms also require dormant season work to minimize disease risk.
+Flowering trees like magnolia and crabapple should be pruned post-bloom, and evergreens in late winter or early spring.
+Continuing education and specialized certifications, such as tree risk assessment, are recommended for professionals.

 Massachusetts Conservation Commission Requirements for Pruning Near Waterways & Protected Areas

-Tree work near wetlands, streams, vernal pools, or other protected areas in Abington falls under the Wetlands Protection Act (M.G.L. c.
+Tree work near wetlands, vernal pools, streams, or other protected areas in Abington is regulated under the Wetlands Protection Act (M.G.L. c.
 131, § 40).
-Permits such as a Notice of Intent (NOI) or Request for Determination of Applicability (RDA) are required for work within buffer zones (typically 25-100 feet).
-Environmental assessments must address soil stability, water quality, and root zone protection.
-Erosion controls and proper debris staging are essential to prevent runoff.
-Wildlife habitat is protected, with seasonal restrictions during nesting (March-August) and special attention to cavity trees for bats and birds.
-Coordination with the Abington Conservation Commission is required for all regulated activities.
+Permits such as a Notice of Intent (NOI) or Request for Determination of Applicability (RDA) are required for any activity within buffer zones (typically 25-100 feet).
+Environmental assessments must consider impacts on soil stability, water quality, and wildlife habitat.
+Site protection includes avoiding soil compaction in root zones, using temporary erosion controls, and staging debris to prevent runoff.
+Seasonal restrictions apply during nesting periods (March-August), and cavity trees must be evaluated for bat or bird habitat.
+Coordination with the Conservation Commission ensures compliance and protection of sensitive resources.

 Abington Conservation Commission